 - 1. Application: The Practitioner applying for renewal of clinical privileges must submit the following information: - a.
-An application for clinical privileges as outlined in Section 8.02 of this Article.
-This includes submission of the electronic recredentialing application through VetPro.
+An application for clinical privileges as outlined in Section 2 of this Article.
+This includes submission of the electronic re-credentialing application through VetPro.
 Since practice, techniques, and facility missions change over time, it is expected that modifications, additions, or deletions to existing clinical privileges will occur over time.
-Practitioners are encouraged to consider carefully and discuss the appropriateness of specific privileges with the appropriate ACOS/Service Chief prior to formal submission of privilege requests. - b.
+Practitioners are encouraged to consider carefully and discuss the appropriateness of specific privileges with the appropriate Service Chief prior to formal submission of privilege requests. - b.
 Supporting documentation of professional training and/or experience not previously submitted. - c.
 A statement of the Practitioner's physical and mental health status as it relates to Practitioner's ability to function within privileges.
-This must be confirmed by a physician acceptable to the Medical Staff.
-Reasonable evidence of health status may be required by the Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging. - d.
+This must be confirmed by a physician acceptable to the Organized Medical Staff.
+Reasonable evidence of health status may be required by the Executive Committee of the Medical Staff. - d.
 Documentation of continuing medical education related to area and scope of clinical privileges, (consistent with minimum state licensure requirements) not previously submitted. - e.
 A statement of the current status of all licenses, licenses previously held which have lapsed since last appointment, and certifications held.
 The status of all licenses and certifications must be validated.
 This applies to licenses held in multiple states for the same professional discipline or practice. - f.
-A description of any and all (1) sanctions, including those by a hospital, state licensing agency or any other professional health care organization/professional organization/society; (2) voluntary or involuntary relinquishment of licensure or registration; (3) malpractice claims, suits or settlements (e.g. final judgment or settlements); and (4) reduction or loss of privileges at any other hospital within fifteen (15) days of the adverse action. - g.
-Names and addresses of two peers who are qualified to provide authoritative information regarding training, experience, competence, health status, and fulfillment of obligations as a Medical Staff member within the privileges requested.
+A description of any and all (1) sanctions, including those by a hospital, state licensing agency or any other professional health care organization/professional organization/society; (2) voluntary or involuntary relinquishment of licensure or

-- h.
-Names of other hospitals or facility at which privileges are held and requests for copies of current privileges held. - Verification: Before granting subsequent clinical privileges, the Medical Staff Office will ensure that the following information is on file and verified with primary sources, as applicable: - a.
+- registration; (3) malpractice claims, suits or settlements (e.g. final judgment or settlements); and (4) reduction or loss of privileges at any other hospital within 15 days of the adverse action. - g.
+Names and addresses of two (2) peers who are qualified to provide authoritative information regarding training, experience, competence, health status, and fulfillment of obligations as a Medical Staff member within the privileges requested. - h.
+Names of other hospitals or facility at which privileges are held and requests for copies of current privileges held. - 2.
+Verification: Before granting subsequent clinical privileges, the Credentialing and Privileging Office will ensure that the following information is on file and verified with primary sources, as applicable: - a.
 Current and previously held licenses in all states. - b.
 Current and previously held DEA/State CDS registration. - c.
-NPDB Continuous Query Registration. - d.
+NPDB-Continuous Query Registration. - d.
 FSMB query - e.
-Physical and mental health status information from applicant. - f.
-Physical and mental health status confirmation. - g.
-Professional competence information from peers and ACOS/Service Chief, based on results of OPPE and FPPE. - h.
-Continuous education to meet any local requirements for privileges requested. - i.
-Board certifications, if applicable. - j.
-Quality of care information.
+Declaration of Health Statement - f.
+Professional competence information from peers and Service Chief, based on results of ongoing professional practice monitoring and FPPE. - i) If a practitioner does not utilize the facility with a frequency sufficient to assess their clinical competency, they will be required to provide data from other health care entities equivalent to data collected at VA Central Iowa Health Care System for consideration at re-appointment unless they are participating solely in administrative activities.
+Failure to comply with this requirement can be deemed as a voluntary resignation of clinical privileges and the Medical Staff. - g.
+Continuous education to meet any local requirements for privileges requested. - h.
+Board certifications, if applicable or required by policy. - i.
+Quality of care and OPPE information.

-Section 8.04 Processing an Increase or Modification of Privileges
+Section 8.04 Processing an Increase or Modification of Privileges / Scope of Practice